 1. Download the termserv.zip file below and extract it somewhere.

-3. Copy the termserv.dll in the zip to %windir%\System32 and %windir%\ServicePackFiles\i386.
+2. Reboot into Safe Mode.
+This is necessary to remove Windows File Protection.3.
+Copy the termserv.dll in the zip to %windir%\System32 and %windir%\ServicePackFiles\i386.
 Ifthe second folder doesn't exist, don't copy it there.
 Delete termserv.dll from the dllcache folder:

 %windir%\system32\dllcache